ellakoa/postcard-poem/content/posts/the-blushing-sun.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: "111"
 poem: |-
-  The sun likes to announce the day in a very spectacular way.

   Proud to signal the morning ahead
   The sun rises eagerly out of his bed
   Expecting clouds to provide a drape
   To cover his modesty as he wakes,

   Sometimes the clouds are off in a dream
   Not a cloud in the sky is to be seen
   The sun turns red, then a blushing pink